 Who uses WordPress?

-Millions of people and companies choose WordPress as their website platform.
-Many well-known brands, bloggers, celebrities and companies use WordPress to power their website.
+Millions of people and companies choose WordPress as their platform.
+Many well-known brands such as Heinz Beans, BBC America, MTV News and The Offical Star Wars Blog use WordPress to power their website.

 Why use WordPress?